datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 xp: 100
 ```

-Variables can be understood as containers which store data in them.
+Variables can be understood as containers where we can store our data.

-Unlike other programming languages, there is no special keyword to declare a variable.
+Unlike other programming languages, there is no special keyword to declare a variable in Python.

-As soon as you assign some value to it, the variable is created.
+As soon as you assign some value to a new handle, the variable by the name of that handle is created.
+You can (should) use `=` sign for assignment.

-Not only values, but also operations, functions, processes can be assigned to a variable.
+Python is a flexible language.
+You can assign many things to a variable, not only numeric values (i.e. data).
+For example, operations, functions, processes, images and whole datasets can be assigned to a variable in Python.
-For assignment `=` sign is used.

 `@instructions`
-Create the variables
+Create a few variables.

 `@hint`
 `+` operator is used for addition